 - Improving documents through editing – where substantive editing fits in the process of producing a document; covers the different aspects of this stage, such as overall structure, content and logical flow

 - ‘Bare bones approach’ – how to use a simple checklist to determine what level of editing a document requires.
-The checklist is useful in assessing your own work or in giving feedback to others
+The checklist is useful in assessing your own work and in giving feedback to others

 Learning outcomes